 - an environmental permit for flood risk activities or ordinary watercourse consent (if you’re carrying out works near a watercourse, a flood defence or a sea defence)

-A closed-loop heat exchanger doesn’t need groundwater investigation consent, an abstraction licence, or an environmental permit or exemption for the discharge.
+A closed-loop heat exchanger does not need groundwater investigation consent, an abstraction licence, or an environmental permit or exemption for the discharge.

-If you want to build a larger system (eg for a group of homes) you may need an environmental permit or need to consider permit requirements in your design.
+If you want to build a larger system (for example, for a group of homes) you may need an environmental permit or need to consider permit requirements in your design.
 Contact the Environment Agency if you need advice.

 Have a pre-application discussion